Nerf Logo

 Nerf Emblem

-The wordmark Nerf became more and more modern every year until it turned into a laconic inscription inside the ring.
+The wordmark Nerf became more modern every year until it became a laconic inscription inside the ring.
 The old “playful” design is no longer relevant because the manufacturer has ceased to focus only on small children.
-Judging by the serious logo, he tried to broaden the target audience so that adults would also buy dart blasters.
+Judging by the serious logo, he tried to broaden the target audience so that adults would buy dart blasters.

 Nerf Symbol